GeorgeWeb/syclref/_api-docs/error.h/cl%253A%253Asycl%253A%253Aexception/functions/get_context/index.md

 ---
 **Parameters:**

-**Returns:** If no context is associated with this exception, it throws a new exception.
+**Returns:** If no context is associated with this exception, it throws a new exception.Context that is associated with this exception

 ---